 In four seasons with the defense, Rosselot has helped seven players earn All-NCAC honors, including one first-teamer (defensive tackle Zayd Maybin), two second-team selections (defensive back D.D.
 Fleetion and linebacker Kyle Burchett) and a pair of honorable mention honorees (defensive lineman Horace Johnson and defensive back Eduardo Gonzalez)

-In his first year at the helm of the Terrier defense, Hiram ranked fifth in the North Coast Athletic Conference in opponents' rushing yards per game.
-The Terriers also collected seven fumbles on the season, tying them for fourth in the conference rankings.
+In his first year at the helm of the Terrier defense, Hiram ranked fifth in the North Coast Athletic Conference in opponent rushing yards per game.
+The Terriers also collected seven fumbles on the season, tying for fourth in the conference.

-In addition, under his tutelage, four members of the Hiram defense were awarded post-season honors, including Second-Team AFCA All-American linebacker, Kyle Burchett.
+In addition, under his tutelage, four members of the Hiram defense earned postseason honors, including Second-Team AFCA All-American linebacker Kyle Burchett.

-Burchett earned the program’s first All-American distinction since 1999 in Rosselot’s first season as the DC, ranking second in the NCAC in total tackles with 109.
-Additionally, Burchett added 12.5 tackles for loss, four sacks and forced three turnovers.
+Burchett earned the program’s first All-American distinction since 1999 in Rosselot’s first season as the defensive coordinator, ranking second in the NCAC in total tackles with 109.
+Burchett also added 12.5 tackles for loss, four sacks and three turnovers.

-In his first season as defensive coordinator, Rosselot also showed his ability to coach players into competing at a high level, as four seniors were invited to play in post-season all-star games, including Burchett, Mabin, Fleetion and Timothy Hinton-McCoy.
+Rosselot also showed the ability to develop players, as four seniors were invited to play in postseason all-star games, including Burchett, Mabin, Fleetion and Timothy Hinton-McCoy in his first season as defensive coordinator.

-Prior to Hiram, he spent the 2012 season working with the Cincinnati Bengals in their player personnel and game day experience departments.
-While working for the Bengals, Rosselot earned his Master's in Sport Administration from Xavier University.
+Prior to joining Terriers, Rosselot spent the 2012 season working for the Cincinnati Bengals in their player personnel and game day experience departments.